Eran Elinav: Academic and medical career

 followed by a post-doc at Yale University, advised by Richard Anthony Flavell, in which he discovered the NLRP6 inflammasome.

 In 2012 Elinav moved to the Weizmann Institute of Science and in 2016 was made a professor.

-He heads the Institute of Microbiome research and the Center of Host-Pathogen Interaction Research at the Weizmann Institute of Science and the Microbiome & Cancer Division at the DKFZ.
+He heads the Institute of Microbiome research and the Center of Host-Pathogen Interaction Research at the Weizmann Institute of Science and the Microbiome & Cancer Division at the German Cancer Research Center.
 From 2021-2025, he headed the Department of Systems Immunology, Weizmann Institute of Science.

 Research

-Elinav studies the molecular basis of host-microbiota interactions, and their effects of diet, environmental factors, immune function and host genetics on the intestinal microbiome and associated multi-factorial metabolic, inflammatory, malignant and neurogenerative disease.
+Elinav studies the molecular basis of host-microbiota interactions, and the effects of diet, environmental factors, immune function and host genetics on the intestinal microbiome and associated multi-factorial metabolic, inflammatory, malignant and neurogenerative disease.

 His most-cited papers have more than 2,000 cites each.

-Elinav developed precision microbiota interventions, including Personalized Nutrition, Precision Probiotics, small molecule ″postbiotics″, Phage Therapy, autologous fecal microbiome transplantation, Vaginal Microbiome Transplantation (VMT) and gut epithelial interventions.
+Elinav developed precision microbiota interventions, including personalized nutrition, precision probiotics, small molecule ″postbiotics″, phage therapy, autologous fecal microbiome transplantation, vaginal microbiome transplantation and gut epithelial interventions.